-- 1 Create a User account as described in Creating a New User Account. - 2 Create a Device Group as described in Creating a Device Group. - 3 Assign devices to a Device Group as described in Assigning Devices to a Device Group. - 4 Go to Administer > Users & Assignment. - 5 Find the entry for the user account that you want to assign as group owner. - 6 Click the Assign Group link that is in the same row as the user name.
+- 2 Create a Device Group as described in Creating a Device Group. - 3 Assign devices to a Device Group as described in Assigning Devices to a Device Group. - 4 Go to Administer > Users & Assignment. - 5 Find the entry for the user account that you want to assign as group owner. - 6 Click the Assign Group link that is in the same row as the user name.
 The Groups Assigned to {User Name} pane appears, displaying the names of existing device groups.

-Figure 170.
+Figure 167.
 Assigning a user to manage the group